hamid-roghani/LSMD_Algorithm/README.md

 # LSMD_Algorithm
-LSMD: A fast and robust local community detection starting from low degree nodes in social
+LSMD: A fast and robust local community detection starting from low degree nodes in social networks

 This is the Matlab implementation of LSMD: A fast and robust local community detection starting from low degree nodes in social.